How To Make iPhone Apps – Object Oriented Programming and Classes

 I want to make this series and this article in particular the best and easiest to understand resource for beginners to learn how to develop iPhone apps.
 If you’ve got any feedback, good or bad, please let me know via the comments below so I can update parts which are confusing, add more examples and to continue updating this resource.

 And if you’ve enjoyed this article or you know someone who might be interested in learning how to build iOS apps, please share this series with them.
-It’s targeted at the non-programmer (sort of like an iPhone application development for dummies book) so anyone you know will be able to pick this up and progress towards developing iPhone apps!
+It’s targeted at the non-programmer so anyone you know will be able to pick this up and progress towards developing iPhone apps!

 Get started for free